autowarefoundation/autoware.universe/perception/autoware_lidar_centerpoint/README.md

 #### Convert CenterPoint PyTorch model to ONNX Format

-The lidar_centerpoint implementation requires two ONNX models as input the voxel encoder and the backbone-neck-head of the CenterPoint model, other aspects of the network, such as preprocessing operations, are implemented externally.
+The autoware_lidar_centerpoint implementation requires two ONNX models as input the voxel encoder and the backbone-neck-head of the CenterPoint model, other aspects of the network, such as preprocessing operations, are implemented externally.
 Under the fork of the mmdetection3d repository, we have included a script that converts the CenterPoint model to Autoware compatible ONNX format.
 You can find it in `mmdetection3d/projects/AutowareCenterPoint` file.